CodeTease/quirm/README.md

 * Convert to WebP with 90 quality:
   `/images/banner.jpg?format=webp&q=90`

-### Auto-WebP Conversion
+### Auto-Format (AVIF/WebP)
-If the client sends `Accept: image/webp` header (most modern browsers), and no specific format is requested in the URL, Quirm automatically converts the image to WebP for better compression.
+If the client sends `Accept: image/avif` or `Accept: image/webp` header (most modern browsers), and no specific format is requested in the URL, Quirm automatically converts the image to the best available format (AVIF > WebP > Original) for optimal compression.

 ### Security: URL Signatures
 To prevent resource exhaustion attacks (DDoS) via infinite resize combinations, you should set a `SECRET_KEY` in your `.env`.